High-Throughput Experimentation (HTE) – Robotic Sample Preparation

 High-Throughput Experimentation (HTE)

-High-Throughput Experimentation Parallelization
+High-Throughput Experimentation Workflow

 A parallel reaction workflow for HTE typically involves the following steps: